deathdayss/flip-front-end-web/README.md

 ## Set up the Project

-The first thing your should do after cloning the repository is to type the command `npm i` in the root directory to install all node external libraries.
+The first thing your should do after cloning the repository is to type the command `npm i` or `yarn add` in the root directory to install all node external libraries.

 ## Scripts